blaynem/pos-app/README.md

 - If you add multiples of the same item, it should say something like "sm X #" instead of adding multiple rows of items.
 - Add ability to add to specific user.
 - Add ability to add users.
+- Ability for users to see their carts - via sign in type thing.
 - Add more todo things.
-- Ability for users to see their carts - via sign in type thing.
 - ~~AddToCart~~

 ## Long Term Goals
 - Make all of the information blocked unless you have the information to sign in with.
+- - Will allow users to sign in.
+If they are admin, can do adding to cart things.
+If they're just a regular user, can only view their cart.
 - Finish the Food section
 - Throw it all in AWS